iter-tools/iter-tools/src/methods/when/README.md

-when is a helper you can use with es6 spread syntax (the `...` operator).
-In particular it helps avoid an unnecessarily difficult to read pattern that frequently causes code formatters (prettier, specifically) to emit an undesireable number of lines:
+`when` is a helper for use with the es6 spread syntax (the `...` operator).
+When `condition` is truthy its result is `value`.
+When condition is falsy its result is an empty iterable object.
+This is useful to avoid an unnecessarily difficult to read pattern that often causes code formatters (prettier, specifically) to emit an undesireable number of lines:

 ```js
 const always = true;